sombriks/enterprise-kotlin-handbook/docs/0011-kotlin-basics.md

 It can yeld values.

-While loops are.. wile loops:
+While loops are... while loops:

 ```kotlin
 var x = 10